areenberg/MDPSolver/README.md

 ## Get the solution

-The resulting policy is stored in the model-object in the vector `policy`.
+The resulting policy is stored in the model object in the vector `policy`.
 To get the action associated with state-index `sidx` run `model.policy[sidx]`.

 The following is an example on how to print the entire policy: